idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 To access the solid properties defined in the Solid Properties module in a MOOSE object, the source code of the object must include the following lines of code.

-Suppose we would like to use the thermal conductivity and its derivative in a kernel named `HeatDiffusion` that inherits from the `Kernel` class.
+Suppose we would like to use the thermal conductivity in a kernel named `HeatDiffusion` that inherits from the `Kernel` class.
 You simply need to add the desired material properties to the class members: